andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

 ```

-# Step 2
+## Step 2
 Load the input data and the player with config information.

-### 2.1 Create input config
+Create the input config.
 Define an object, in `data.json` containing  the extra metadata information and the content references, for example:

 ```
 {